EmperorPenguin18/stone-dotfiles/README.md

 sudo apt install git
 curl -sL https://raw.github.com/EmperorPenguin18/stone-dotfiles/main/debian.sh | sh
 ```
 This will take a while.
-All the video decoding stuff needs to be manually compiled.
+There's lots of software to install.

 4. Change the line in /etc/fstab to mount your network share
 5. Reboot.
 You should automatically enter into ranger (file manager).